 A new study reveals the impact of social identities in children’s lives.
 The focus also extends to how parents are skipping out on major conversations about race that could benefit children.
-A definite conclusion: building a solid and positive sense of identity involving race, gender, religion, and social class is vital for a child’s healthy development.
+A definite conclusion: building a solid and positive sense of identity involving race/ethnicity, gender, religion, and social class is vital for a child’s healthy development.

 Researchers at Sesame Workshop and NORC at the University of Chicago reveal parents aren’t equipping kids with the necessary tools to succeed.
 Sesame Workshop, the minds behind beloved Sesame Street, led the social identity study.